earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 Note the difference in the units for each object.
 The extent for `state_boundary_us` is in latitude and longitude which yields smaller numbers representing decimal degree units.
-Our `AOI` boundary point is in UTM, represented in meters.
+Your `AOI` boundary point is in UTM, represented in meters.

 ***